 This recalls Prospero's use of Ariel especially to carry out his magical bidding.
 The seeming wreck of the ship is Ariel's work.
 When Prospero puts Miranda to sleep, it is so that he can further instruct Ariel on what he is to do.

 Go make thyself like a nymph o' the sea:

 To no sight but thine and mine, invisible

 To every eyeball else.
 Go take this shape

 And hither come in't: go, hence with diligence!

 Increasingly, Sidney has become aligned with Ariel and is certainly so here.
 Just as Ariel does Prospero's bidding, Sidney is virtually exclaiming that he has done Corby's bidding in killing the woman, only he phrases it as the woman having been only caused to rest by the magician.
 Then, like Ariel, he vanishes into the water.
-Ariel is in evidence throughout The Tempest, but Sidney will not be seen again until near the play's end, when the enemy General and Captain are dead and Corby and Fletcher have fled enemy territory.
+Ariel is in evidence throughout The Tempest, but Sidney will not be seen again until near the play's end, when the enemy General and Captain are dead and Corby and Fletcher have escaped enemy territory.
 After this, Sidney finally again becomes visible.
 And when he returns, it is in the water, he walking through it toward Mac on his raft.

 The passage of The Tempest that Sidney rephrases for the woman, telling her the story of the drowned man turned to coral, contains in it the lines,

 Of his bones are coral made;